MarcinKilarski/Website-Audit/seo.md

 Overview

 An excessive number of links on a page can overwhelm and confuse your users.
-It may also look spammy to searchers and search engines, if the purpose is just to manipulate the Google’s rankings.
-In extreme cases, this could lead to a manual penalty from search endings’ Spam Team, which would decrease the visibility of your site in search results.
+It may also look spammy to searchers and search engines, if the purpose is just to manipulate the Google's rankings.
+In extreme cases, this could lead to a manual penalty from search endings' Spam Team, which would decrease the visibility of your site in search results.

 Another reason of refraining from listing many links on one page is that [each additional link reduces the PageRank](https://www.youtube.com/watch?v=QHG6BkmzDEM&feature=youtu.be&t=1m22s) (aka authority) that they pass from one page to another.
 So, when you have 300 links on one page, each of them passes only 1/300th of the authority to the link destination.

 In the past, it was recommended by Google to avoid having more than 100 links on the same page for various reasons.
-Now, this has increased, and as the [current Google’s guidelines](https://support.google.com/webmasters/answer/35769?hl=en) say: ‘Limit the number of links on a page to a reasonable number (a few thousand at most).’
-We recommend keeping this number below 300.’
+Now, this has increased, and as the [current Google's guidelines](https://support.google.com/webmasters/answer/35769?hl=en) say: ‘Limit the number of links on a page to a reasonable number (a few thousand at most).'
+We recommend keeping this number below 300.'

 ## 3. Technical

 Overview

-This section covers more technical aspects of Search Engine Optimisation, which unlike On-Site and On-Page SEO, will almost certainly require your developer’s support.
+This section covers more technical aspects of Search Engine Optimisation, which unlike On-Site and On-Page SEO, will almost certainly require your developer's support.

 The main purpose of this section is to ensure that nothing prevents your important pages from appearing in search results, while also assuming that any pages that should not be displayed in search results are not there.